jahlback/jahlback.github.io/index.md

 My current research focus is on public health and especially off-target effects of vaccines on dementia.
 My other research interests also include political and electoral behaviour in developing democracies.

-Before joining Stanford University, I was a post-doctoral fellow at the London School of Economics and Political Science and at Royal Holloway University.
-I received my Ph.D. from the Department of Government at London School of Economics and Political Science.
+Before joining Stanford University, I was a post-doctoral fellow at LSE and at Royal Holloway University.
+I received my Ph.D. from the Department of Government at LSE.

 A copy of my CV can be downloaded [here](./CV_JA.pdf)